MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/booking-status.md

 ## Hard booking

-The hard booking status is used when the Resource manager or the Project manager wants to firmly allocate and reserve a resource to a Project.
+Use the hard booking status when the Resource Manager or the Project Manager wants to firmly allocate and reserve a resource to a Project.
 The resource is automatically added to the Project’s team member list, and the resource’s capacity is consumed by the amount of time allocated to the project.

 ## Soft booking